Introduction

 3. Customizing Prompts

-For advanced users, IntelliShell allows you to completely customize the system prompts sent to the AI for the suggest
+For advanced users, IntelliShell allows you to completely customize the system prompts sent to the AI for the suggest,

-tasks.
+fix, import and completion tasks.
 This gives you fine-grained control over the AI's behavior, tone, and output format.

-The prompts are defined in the [ai.prompts]
+The prompts are defined in the [ai.prompts] section.

 Dynamic Placeholders